Motherhood has brought on new passions such as cake decorating, party planning, and cooking for and with my children.

 - Decorate according to your design.
 All cakes will be different, so use your design as a guide, and have fun!

 - Do not frost in the heat.
 Trying to frost your cake in the heat is a recipe for disaster.
 I learned the hard way one hot summer how quickly icing melts in the heat.
-Make sure you have a room temperature environment to frost in.
+Make sure you have a room-temperature environment to frost in.

 - Cutting out shapes is easy.
 I shied away from cutting shapes for a long time.
-When I finally tried it, I was surprised at how easy it was, especially if the cake is frozen.
+When I finally tried it, I was surprised at how easy it was, especially if the cake was frozen.
 Cut away!

 - Make a practice cake.
 No matter how much I plan for a cake, I always feel better after a trial run.
 I learn something every time I frost a cake, so the “real” one always comes out better.
 It also builds my confidence to know that I can execute my design.